10 Ways To Tell If You Should Leave Your Leadership Post

 Collaboration ends.
 The place you serve becomes more of an enemy than your ally.
 Or perhaps your family is experiencing deep pain because of your present environment.

 The church begins to show a lack of confidence in your vision and/or leadership.
 Attendance may decline or plateau.
-Perhaps the church has the potential to go forward in its mission, but you don’t seem to be the right one to provide the leadership training and outreach the church needs for its next chapter.
+Perhaps the church has the potential to go forward in its mission, but you don’t seem to be the right one to provide the leadership, training, and outreach the church needs for its next chapter.

 Starting the Conversation Can Be the Hardest Step

 Many (and perhaps most) pastors need the help of others to begin developing a succession plan.
-For some people, the hardest step is to begin the discussion.
+For some people, the hardest step is to where to begin the discussion.
 Sometimes someone other than the pastor, such as a caring elder or board member, needs to broach the topic.
 It may require a spouse, a close friend in or out of the church, an independent advisor such as a denominational leader, or a combination of all three.

 Succession doesn’t end once you set your plan.
 It’s not a one-time event.
 Rather, it’s a constant discipline.